 On-Page SEO Checklist: Why Should You do This?
 How Can it Help Your Website Ranking?

-In this article I will cover on-page SEO techniques and provide a checklist for anyone who wants to test their own on page seo.
+In this article, I will cover on-page SEO techniques and provide a checklist for anyone who wants to test their own SEO page.

 Why Should you Check Your On-page SEO?

 Optimizing your on-page SEO is not intended to help your entire site ranking unless you’re working on your main page.
 However, it most definitely affects the page you are creating, which if done right will gain traffic and traffic will boost your entire website ranking.
 Long story short, this will help your ranking.

 I created this on-page SEO checklist for you to use to analogize and optimize your SEO for each individual page.
 Use this checklist to determine if your on-page SEO is set up properly and if not use it to fix the problems.

 - Does your page have a focus keyword? (i.e. “on-page SEO checklist” Like I’m using on this post”) When you determine what the page will be about.
 Establish the main keyword and use it frequently throughout the page (be careful to not go overboard, only use the keyword where it fits in the copy, if you use it too much, search engines will consider your page spam) A good rule of thumb when determining how many times to insert your keyword is 1-5 times per hundred words.

 - The page has a title aka an H1 tag with the main keyword in it: When determining the page title.
 Just copy the main keyword and paste it, if at all possible to the front of the page title.
 The title should be at the top of the page.